jgroot1/DNA/README.md

 # DNA Converter
 ## Information
-This program converts a DNA to RNA then into codons than turns those codons into amino acids and gives additional information about the DNA.
+This program converts a DNA string to codons than turns those codons into amino acids and gives additional information about the DNA.

 The input and output can be through the console itself or through a file.